Home Insights What Is RAG and Why Every Business Should Care

 What It Takes to Implement

-A production RAG system is not a weekend project — but it is not a six-month enterprise initiative either.
+A production RAG system is not a weekend project, but it is not a six-month enterprise initiative either.
 Here is what a realistic implementation looks like:

 Content Preparation (Week 1)

-Identify your knowledge sources — website pages, PDFs, docs, FAQs.
+Identify your knowledge sources: website pages, PDFs, docs, FAQs.
 Clean them, remove duplicates, and structure them so the chunking process produces meaningful pieces, not fragmented sentences.

 Chunking and Indexing (Week 1-2)

 Break content into chunks that are small enough to be specific but large enough to carry context.
-Index them for fast retrieval — using keyword search, vector embeddings, or both.
+Index them for fast retrieval, using keyword search, vector embeddings, or both.

 Retrieval Pipeline (Week 2-3)

 Build the search layer that finds the right chunks for each question.
-This is where most RAG systems succeed or fail — if the retrieval is wrong, the generation will be wrong too.
+This is where most RAG systems succeed or fail.
+If the retrieval is wrong, the generation will be wrong too.

 Prompt Engineering and Guardrails (Week 3-4)

 Design the system prompt that tells the AI how to use the retrieved content.
-Add guardrails for what the AI should not do — no pricing, no off-topic answers, no hallucination when content is missing.
+Add guardrails for what the AI should not do: no pricing, no off-topic answers, no hallucination when content is missing.

 Testing and Iteration (Week 4+)